 API Keys are used to authenticate an API call.
 When you create a new REST API Key, you need to give it access to specific endpoints.
 By assigning specific permissions to an API Key, you can limit exactly which calls an API Key can authenticate.

 A good security practice is to assign a user only as much access as is necessary to complete their job: this principle can also be applied to API Keys by assigning permissions to each key.
 These permissions give you better security and control over the different areas of your account.

-Given that REST API Keys allow access to potentially sensitive REST API endpoints, please ensure they are stored and used securely.
+Given that REST API Keys allow access to potentially sensitive REST API endpoints, ensure they are stored and used securely.
 For example, do not use this key to make AJAX calls from your website or expose it in any other public manner.

 API IP Allowlisting

-For additional security, you can specify a whitelist of IP addresses and subnets which are allowed to make REST API requests for a given REST API Key.
-To whitelist specific IP addresses or subnets, add them to the API IP Whitelisting section when creating a new REST API Key:
+For additional security, you can specify an allowlist of IP addresses and subnets which are allowed to make REST API requests for a given REST API Key.
+To allowlist specific IP addresses or subnets, add them to the Whitelist IPs section when creating a new REST API Key:

 Creating and Managing REST API Keys

 To create a new REST API Key, visit the Developer Console on your Braze dashboard.
 This page displays your existing API Keys.
 To create a new key, click Create New API Key.

-- Give your new key a name for easy identification
+- Give your new key a name for identification at a glance

 - Select which permissions you would like to be associated with your new key

-- Specify whitelisted IP addresses and subnets for the new key
+- Specify allowlisted IP addresses and subnets for the new key

 Existing REST API Keys can be Viewed or Deleted by clicking the gear icon and selecting the corresponding option.